cschmittbiel/ELLIFANT/README.md

 - -ps | --plotStyle : This is the style of plot you want to save or show with matplotlib, it defaults to a 2d side view plot, but you can specify a different style if you want to, for example, `-ps 2D_top` will plot the photometric solids from the top, and `-ps 3D` will plot the photometric solids in 3D.
 Additionally, adding `q` before the style will plot the photometric solids for the corresponding q table instead of the r table, for example, `-ps q2D_side` will plot the standard 2D side view plot for the q table.

 - -pt | plotTypes : This controls what you want to plot: `-pt o` will plot the original r-table, `-pt r` will plot the resulting r-table after the fitting of ellipsoids, and `-pt c` will plot a comparison between the original and resulting r-tables.
 You can combine these arguments, for example, `-pt or` will work just as you would expect it to.

+## Outputs

+Any and all outputs of the application will be saved in the results folder of the application, or the folder you specified with the -sf argument.

+- The results of the ellipsoid fitting will be saved in three excel files, one with the parameter calculations of the ellipsoids, one with the results of the fitting, and one with the parameters of the ellipsoids.
+A txt file with the command line arguments will also be saved, to keep track of what you did.

+- The results of the genetic algorithm will be saved in an excel file, with the best individual of the algorithm, a png format image of the best individual, and a txt file with the time it took to run the algorithm.

 ## Examples

 - To see your favourite r-table in 3D, just type `python3 ellifant.py -ea -fp <path_to_your_file> -p <your_excel_file> -s <your sheet> -pt o -ps 3D -sh` in your terminal.